zubeax/zubeax.github.io/_posts/2023-12-23-installing-gitea.markdown

     app: gitea
 ~~~

-After applying the .yaml file with kubectl i took the external ip address and added it to `/etc/dnsmasq.hosts` of my dnsdhcp server.
+After applying the .yaml file with kubectl i took the external ip address and added it to `/etc/dnsmasq.hosts` on my dnsdhcp server.

 ~~~sh
 #kubectl -n gitea get svc/gitea